 Members of President’s Council will work with Department Directors and Department Chairs to utilize the following ways in high traffic areas and offices where lines form:

 - Create one-way traffic patterns (such as in aisles or library stacks) to decrease face-to-face interactions.
-Utilize barriers such as tape or furniture as needed to insure proper traffic patterns and limit access.
+Utilize barriers such as tape or furniture as needed to ensure proper traffic patterns and limit access.

-- Limit number of people moving through large spaces, like dining halls and the bookstore.
+- Limit number of people moving through large spaces, like the dining hall and the bookstore.

 - When walking in corridors or hallways, stay on the right side according to the direction you are heading in order to maximize distance when passing others.